siliconcompiler/siliconcompiler/docs/user_guide/installation.rst

 packages in your ``$PATH``.
 Run ``brew --prefix`` to determine where Homebrew installs packages on your machine.

+**Install SiliconCompiler**

-Finally, to clone and install SiliconCompiler, run the following.
+Finally, to clone and install SiliconCompiler, run the following:

 .. code-block:: bash